 All this functionality is available through a convenient shell called guestfish, or use virt-rescue to get a rescue shell for fixing unbootable virtual machines.

-libguestfs is also a library that can be linked with C and C++ management programs and has bindings for Perl, Python, Ruby, Java, OCaml, PHP, Haskell, Erlang and Lua and C#.
+libguestfs is also a library that can be linked with C and C++ management programs and has bindings for Perl, Python, Ruby, Java, OCaml, PHP, Haskell, Erlang and Lua and Golang and C#.
 You can also use it from shell scripts or the command line.
 Using our FUSE module you can also mount guest filesystems on the host.

 There is a subproject to allow you to merge changes into the Windows Registry in Windows guests.
 You can examine unknown disk images to find out what they contain.

 libguestfs is a mature program, in development since Feb 2009, with a 250 page manual, deployed in enterprise environments, and with many successful users.

 Some projects using libguestfs today: OpenStack, Oz, Aeolus cloud project, JBoss Boxgrinder, virt-tools, virt-v2v.

 yum install '*guestf*' guestfish --ro -i -a disk.img

 For examples using guestfish and other tools see the recipes page.
 For other examples see these blog entries.rjones AT redhat DOT com